BuildTheEarth/docs/source/guide/discord-roles.rst

 Gets notified whenever PippenFTS uploads a new video.

-Subscribe by clicking the bell reaction under the Pipnotif_ message.
+Subscribe by clicking the bell reaction under the `Pipnotif <links:PipNotifs message>`_ message.

 Suggestions
 +++++++++++

 Enables you to write in the `#suggestions <suggestions-channel>`_  and the `#suggestions-discussion <suggestions-discussion-channel>`_ channel.

-Subscribe to this role by reacting to this `suggestion message`_.
+Subscribe to this role by reacting to this `suggestion message <links:suggestion message>`_.

 Language roles
 ++++++++++++++